kuredoro/scold/README.md

 prec = 12
 ```

 The `prec` option specifies how many digits after the decimal point should be considered when comparing floating-point lexemes.
-The value of 0 tells cptest to ignore the fractional part.
+The value of 0 tells scold to ignore the fractional part.

 ## Building

-To build `cptest` you'll need an installation of `go`.
+To build `scold` you'll need an installation of `go`.
 Installing it should be as simple as installing base-devel package (─‿‿─).

 E.g. on Arch:
 ```